rockettheme/docs/Docs/wordpress/themes/alerion/INDEX.md

 ![][theme]

 Alerion is a visually intense design, focusing on rich elements split into distinct sections to add depth to content.
-Additional design features include configurable floating widgets and quicknav feature, as well as parallax background effects.
+Additional design features include configurable floating widget's and quicknav feature, as well as parallax background effects.

 The Gantry Framework provides a standard core of features, such as an advanced theme manager; amongst other theme features.
 Further, RokSprocket benefits from Alerion specific integrated styling, for its various layout types.